tarantool/doc/doc/book/box/data_model.rst

 Here are examples of numbers using regular notation, exponential notation, the ULL suffix and the ``tonumber64`` function:
 ``-55``, ``-2.7e+20``, ``100000000000000ULL``, ``tonumber64('18446744073709551615')``.

+An **ext** (extension) value is an addition by Tarantool, not part of the formal MsgPack definition, for storage of decimal values.
+Values with the decimal type are not floating-point values although they may contain decimal points.
+They are exact.

 A **bin** (binary) value is not directly supported by Lua but there is a Tarantool type ``VARBINARY`` which is encoded as MessagePack binary.